san4b0t/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a job application

+1. Adding a job application with all required fields

+   1. Test case: `add n/Google r/Software Engineer s/APPLIED d/2025-12-31T23:59`<br>
+      Expected: New application is added to the list.
+The card is highlighted with a white-to-blue gradient.
+Details of the added application shown in the result display.

+   1. Test case: `add n/Google r/Software Engineer s/APPLIED d/2025-12-31T23:59 t/urgent t/remote`<br>
+      Expected: Similar to previous, but with tags displayed on the card.

+   1. Test case: `add n/Google r/Software Engineer s/INVALID d/2025-12-31T23:59`<br>
+      Expected: No application is added.
+Error message about invalid status shown.

+   1. Test case: `add n/Google r/Software Engineer`<br>
+      Expected: No application is added.
+Error message about missing required fields shown.

-### Deleting a person
+### Deleting a job application

-1. Deleting a person while all persons are being shown
+1. Deleting a job application while all applications are shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all applications using the `list` command.
+Multiple applications in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First application is deleted from the list.
+Details of the deleted application shown in the result display.
+Any highlighting is cleared.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: No application is deleted.
+Error message about invalid index shown.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Updating a job application

+1. Updating one or more fields of a job application

+   1. Prerequisites: At least one application in the list.

+   1. Test case: `update 1 s/INPROGRESS`<br>
+      Expected: Status of first application updated to INPROGRESS.
+Card is highlighted.
+Updated details shown.

+   1. Test case: `update 1 n/Facebook r/Data Scientist d/2026-01-15T12:00`<br>
+      Expected: Company name, role, and deadline of first application updated.
+Card is highlighted.

+   1. Test case: `update 1 t/priority t/urgent`<br>
+      Expected: Tags of first application replaced with "priority" and "urgent".
+Card is highlighted.

+   1. Test case: `update 1`<br>
+      Expected: No update occurs.
+Error message about needing at least one field shown.

+### Tagging a job application

+1. Adding tags to a job application

+   1. Prerequisites: At least one application in the list with fewer than 3 tags.

+   1. Test case: `tag 1 t/urgent`<br>
+      Expected: Tag "urgent" added to first application.
+Card is highlighted.
+Success message shown.

+   1. Test case: `tag 1 t/priority t/remote`<br>
+      Expected: Both tags added if total doesn't exceed 3.
+Card is highlighted.

+   1. Test case: `tag 1 t/invalid tag` (with space)<br>
+      Expected: No tag added.
+Error message about tag format shown.

+   1. Test case: Tag an application that already has 3 tags<br>
+      Expected: No tag added.
+Error message about maximum tags shown.

+### Filtering and Sorting

+1. Filtering applications

+   1. Test case: `filter s/APPLIED`<br>
+      Expected: Only applications with APPLIED status shown.
+Highlighting cleared.

+   1. Test case: `filter n/Google`<br>
+      Expected: Only applications with "Google" in company name shown.

+   1. Test case: `filter none`<br>
+      Expected: All applications shown again.

+2. Sorting applications

+   1. Test case: `sort deadline`<br>
+      Expected: Applications sorted by deadline ascending.
+Highlighting cleared.

+   1. Test case: `sort company desc`<br>
+      Expected: Applications sorted by company name descending.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Simulate missing file: Delete `data/JobApplications.json` before launching<br>
+      Expected: App launches with sample data.

+   1. Simulate corrupted file: Edit `data/JobApplications.json` with invalid JSON<br>
+      Expected: App launches with empty data or sample data, depending on implementation.

+   1. Test automatic saving: Add an application, close app, relaunch<br>
+      Expected: Added application persists across sessions.